 To varying degrees, protected species in the Western Pacific Region face various natural and anthropogenic threats to their continued existence.
 These threats include regime shifts, habitat degradation, poaching, fisheries interactions, vessel strikes, disease, and behavioral alterations from various disturbances associated with human activities.
-This section presents available information on the current status of protected species (generally identified as sea turtles, marine mammals, and seabirds) believed to be present in the Western Pacific Region.
-Information on Endangered Species Act consultations and findings for the fisheries covered in this FEP is presented in Section 8.6.
+This section presents available information on the current status of protected species (generally identified as sea turtles, marine mammals, and seabirds) known to occur (perhaps only occasionally) in waters of the Western Pacific Region.
+Information on Endangered Species Act consultations and findings for the fisheries covered in this FEP is presented in Chapter 8 of this document.